jloan/e101v1/_posts/2020-01-08-blog-project.md

 ![Back to The Old School]()

-And...if you want to get all offical about it -- this project fits squarely into our first course outcome:
+And...if you want to get all official about it -- this project fits squarely into our first course outcome:

 > Compose work in a variety of genres, including but not limited to thesis-driven, college-level essays that synthesize researched sources (3,500 words minimum of formal writing, total, excluding revisions) by using the writing process.

 Guess what?
 Blogs are a *genre*.
 So there!

-In all seriousness, we'll use blogs to learn a little something about genres, rhetorical situations, our own writing processes, information compentency, the decentralized web...even...citations!
+In all seriousness, we'll use blogs to learn a little something about genres, rhetorical situations, our own writing processes, information competency, the decentralized web...even...citations!
 So relax.
 It's gonna be alright.

 ## Why a blog?
 Really...what's the purpose of this?